theunicornfactory/theunicornfactory.github.io/README.md

 ### Go into Cloudfront control panel

-Go into control panel and switchover the certificate
+Go into control panel and switchover the certificate.

+Optionally you should delete the old certificate run you're done.